Ambassadors

 Tomás Hill López-Menchero

-Tomás is junior European editor at New York Times-owned website The Athletic, where he reports on Spanish football.
+Tomás is a staff editor at New York Times-owned website The Athletic, where he helps lead their coverage on Spanish football.
 He has a strong background in sports journalism, having previously covered rugby, tennis, F1, boxing and the Olympics for ESPN and The Times.
 He has reported from Twickenham, Wembley and the Bernabéu and worked placements on the sports desks at MailOnline and The Guardian.
 Tomás speaks Spanish and French and undertook an internship at the French regional newspaper Le Journal du Palais.
 He was named Student Sports Journalist of the Year at the NCTJ Awards for Excellence 2021.

 Alex Homer